mitul-kalariya/scrapping-webs/README.md

 You can use the `Crawler` class and its `crawl` method to crawl the data.
 Quick example as shown below.
-Article data available for 3-4 days only
+Article data available for 3-4 days only including today's date

 ```
 # To fetch all the article links from today's date only